 Viatris' Board of Directors oversees management's efforts with respect to CSR through its Risk Oversight Committee.
 The CSR function operates as a center of excellence within the Viatris Corporate Affairs leadership team.
 The Head of CSR Development and Operations drives the strategic and operational development of CSR across the Company together with key partners.
-The Head of Corporate Affairs and the Head of CSR Development and Operations communicate quarterly with the Viatris Board on CSR matters through the Risk Oversight Committee.
+The Head of Corporate Affairs and the Head of CSR Development and Operations communicate quarterly with the Board on CSR matters through the Risk Oversight Committee and on an annual basis the Risk Oversight Committee reviews progress with the Head of Corporate Affairs on CSR-related matters that have been discussed with the Board to confirm the Company is tracking its priorities in this area.